CamposRF/HOWLish/README.md

 We performed a sensitivity analysis to window size (W) and exclusion threshold (T) on the pipeline’s ability to retrieve howling events from the test set (n = 175 howling events), and found W = 3 and T = 0.9 to be optimal operating conditions for our operations.

-For a detailed description of the pipeline's performance during field tests read <ins>add link to publication when published</ins>.

 ### Usage

 To deploy HOWLish using our detection pipeline we suggest downloading the latest release from (LINK).